11 Struggles Of Being An Expat In Croatia After 2 Years

-It has been a life changing 24 months since I moved to Croatia.
+It has been a life-changing 24 months since I moved to Croatia.
 The anniversary date actually came and went without any fanfare.

-When you make the ballsy-ass move and leave everyone you know, everything that is comfortable, known and easy behind and throw caution to the wind and move abroad there is stuff you can’t know until you’re ‘living the dream.’
+When you make the ballsy-ass move and leave everyone you know, everything that is comfortable, understood, and day-to-day behind and throw caution to the wind and move to Croatia, there is stuff you can’t know until you’re ‘living the dream.’

 Struggles Of My Expat Life

 I knew people would ask me why I moved to Croatia and if I missed home.
 I just never in a million years would have thought that even after two years of living in Croatia, people would still ask me ‘why’ over and over.

 Really, why can’t people ask me about who I am, what I love, and who I want to be?